JonathanWilbur/mueller-report/volume1.md

 > resolved and we will get back to the original relationship with V.'s boss \[Deripaska\].
 900

-Eight minutes later, Manafort replied that Kilimnik should tell Boyarkin's "boss," a reference to Deripaska, "that if he needs private briefings we can accommodate. " 901 Manafort has alleged to the Office that he was willing to brief Deripaska only on public campaign matters and gave an
+Eight minutes later, Manafort replied that Kilimnik should tell Boyarkin's "boss," a reference to Deripaska, "that if he needs private briefings we can accommodate."
+901 Manafort has alleged to the Office that he was willing to brief Deripaska only on public campaign matters and gave an
 example: why Trump selected Mike Pence as the Vice-presidential running mate.
 902 Manafort said he never gave Deripaska a briefing.
 903 Manafort noted that if Trump won, Deripaska would want to use Manafort to advance whatever interests Deripaska had in the United States and elsewhere.
 904

-###### Iii.
+###### iii.
 Paul Manafort's Two Campaign-Period Meetings With Konstantin Kilimnik In The United States

 Manafort twice met with Kilimnik in person during the campaign period-once in May and again in August 2016.
 The first meeting took place on May 7, 2016, in New York City.
 905 In